How Bitloops Works

 - Cache directory: embedding downloads, dashboard bundle

-- State directory: runtime metadata and hook scratch files
+- State directory: daemon runtime metadata, daemon runtime SQLite, and hook scratch files